msysbio/microbetag/docs/modules/modules.md

 As defined by the [KEGG resource](https://www.genome.jp/kegg/module.html), *"the KEGG MODULE database is a manually curated collection of modular functional units, categorized into pathway modules, signature modules and reaction modules"*.

-All the GTDB representative genomes were KEGG annottated.
+All the GTDB representative genomes were KEGG annotated.
-Considering all pair-wised combinatons of those genomes, microbetag checks whether the KEGG Orthology (KO) terms of a genome (donor) could complete a KEGG module of another (beneficary), if shared.
+Considering all pair-wised combinations of those genomes, microbetag checks whether the KEGG Orthology (KO) terms of a genome (donor) could complete a KEGG module of another (beneficiary), if shared.

 Here is an example where *Acidiferrobacter* sp.
 SPIII3 ([GCA_003184265.1](https://gtdb.ecogenomic.org/genome?gid=GCA_003184265.1)) potentially shares K01626 to complete the Shikimate pathway ([M00022](https://www.genome.jp/dbget-bin/www_bget?M00022)) of